Ramshankar07/100daysof-Pytorch-and-CUDA/README.md

 Implemented a simple 1D convolution algorithm using CUDA.
 This involved sliding a kernel (or filter) over an input array and computing the weighted sum of elements.
 Each thread was assigned to compute the convolution at a specific position in the output array.

+## Day 14
+### File: `2d_convolution_with_tiling.cu`
+**Summary:**
+Implemented a 2D convolution algorithm with tiling optimization using CUDA.
+Divided the input matrix into tiles and leveraged shared memory to minimize global memory accesses, ensuring efficient computation of the convolution kernel across the matrix.
+Handled boundary conditions using halo cells to process edges and corners correctly.

 Enjoy the journey into the depths of neural networks and high-performance computing with PyTorch and CUDA!